To all the parents who send cards and gift bags to school for my kids on Valentine’s Day, thank you.

-My kids are older now and Valentines Day has morphed from excitement to downright dismissal of the day.
-I miss the excitement of a grade 2 kid coming home with a box full of Valentines Day cards and treats.
+My kids are older now and Valentine’s Day has morphed from excitement to excessive amounts of eye-rolling.
+I miss the excitement of a grade 2 kid coming home with a box full of Valentine’s Day cards and treats.

-My kids won’t be the kids sending gift bags with goodies to school on Valentines Day, and I’m sorry to the parents who send gift bags that your generosity won’t be reciprocated.
+My kids won’t be the kids sending gift bags with goodies to school on Valentine’s Day, and I’m sorry to the parents who send gift bags that your generosity won’t be reciprocated.
 You get it though, you’re a parent too.
 You know we have to pick and chose how we allocate the tiny amount of hours we get to pull life together for our families.
-For my kids, sending the Valentines Day cards with the perforated lines is what they’ll be giving out.
-If I manage to get organized early enough, they might even be the fancy ones with the holograms, though I highly doubt it since I just realized Valentines Day is only a few days away.
+For my kids, sending Valentine’s Day cards with the perforated lines is what we’ve been able to manage this year.

-These little Valentines Day traditions aren’t for us adults, they’re for kids and we often forget that kids are little for such a short period of time, and special treats like this are fun.
+These little Valentine’s Day traditions aren’t for us adults, they’re for the kids and we often forget that kids are little for such a short period of time, and special treats like this are fun.